AN1CO/pythonenvirosetup/README.md

-# Set up Environment for Python on Mac
+# Set up Environment for Python/Django on Mac

 ### You only have to do this once!